-Total Points Possible = 500
+Total Points Possible = 600

-Taking the Final Exam is necessary to earn a passing grade in this course, but it is not a sufficient condition to earning a passing grade.
+Taking the Mid-Test and the Final Exam is necessary to earn a passing grade in this course, but it is not a sufficient condition to earning a passing grade.

-Note: A schedule may be found at the same site where this document was obtained.
+A schedule may be found at the same site where this document Note: was obtained.
 Click on the "Itinerary" link and print that document.
 If that schedule is altered significantly, you will be notified of that in class and/or via the internet.